 A business which utilises recurring direct debit billing for their customers in exchange for regular products and services naturally fosters customer-retention.

 This is because you are already providing ongoing value.
 Services like the fitness training and utilities, and products like wine and shavers, are all examples within industries that effectively retain their loyal customer base by offering them an ongoing relationship.

 This model, which is referred to as Subscription Billing, removes all of the hurdles and inefficiencies around prompting audiences to make a repurchase, and instead, shifts the focus on nurturing customer relationships instead.
 In the end, these Subscription Businesses build their long-term client base and retain them effectively through continual and personalised service.

 How do I keep growing my Subscription Business?

-Successfully retaining your customer base with the subscription model lays strong foundations for future business growth and expansion potential.
+Successfully retaining your customer base with subscription billing lays strong foundations for future business growth and expansion potential.

-To learn more, download this free eBook, The 6 Steps to Creating Subscription Success, which will guide you step-by-step through how to effectively implement and manage your recurring payments in the right way.
+To learn more, download this free eBook, The 6 Steps to Creating Subscription Success, which will guide you step-by-step through how to effectively implement and manage your recurring direct debit payment collection in the right way.